MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 The following steps guide you to create a Liberty runtime on AKS.
 After you complete these steps, you'll have a Container Registry instance and an AKS cluster for deploying your containerized application.

 1. Go to the [Azure portal](https://portal.azure.com/).
-In the search box at the top of the page, enter **IBM Liberty on AKS**.
+In the search box at the top of the page, enter **WebSphere Liberty/Open Liberty on Kubernetes**.
 When the suggestions appear, select the one and only match in the **Marketplace** section.

    If you prefer, you can [go directly to the offer](https://aka.ms/liberty-aks).